cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-25-metacircular-evaluator.md

 In an if-statement: if the predicate is true the first clause is evaluated, and if false the second clause is evaluated.
 For example, `(if p 'n<sub>1</sub> 'n<sub>2</sub>)` leads to `n<sub>1</sub>` if `p` is true and to `n<sub>2</sub>` otherwise.

 The above is all reasonably straightforward.
+It is a way to implement all the reserved words.
+As an aside, Gerald Jay Sussman states:

+>The number of reserved words that should exist in a language should be no more than a person can remember on its fingers and toes.
+I get very upset with languages which have hundreds or reserved words. ([Source](https://www.youtube.com/watch?v=0m6hoOelZH8&t=17m54s))

-The most interesting thing happens if the expression is an application.
+If the expression does not start with a reserved word, the  expression is an application.
-Then we apply the result of evaluating the operator of the expression in the environment, to the list of values that follow, each evaluated in the environment.
+This means we apply the result of evaluating the operator of the expression in the environment, to the list of values that follow, each evaluated in the environment.

 First we look at `list-of-values`, which is implemented as follows: